Mamunahmed33/COVID19/README.md

 # COVID19-Defender
 This application is developed particularly for Bangladesh to track the COVID-19 infected patients and take necessary precautions.

+Covid-19 has become a major global health concern which has been spread worldwide in a very short duration because of its contagious morbific manner.
+Every continent, every country is fighting with this coronavirus in every possible way of medical treatment along with the following measures to prevent this spread.
+Bangladesh is a South Asian developing country, and like other countries, people in Bangladesh are being affected by COVID-19 in an increasing amount day by day.
+A system providing guidelines for testing and helping people to avoid risky places to prevent the contamination can be helpful in these circumstances.
+Again, having more knowledge about recent statistics of affected and recovered COVID-19 patient can create more awareness of the population.
+Creating a platform from where individuals can get knowledge about others' experience, ideas regarding COVID-19 can play a significant role for acknowledging people about the severity of the virus and provide more consciousness to handle COVID-19 situation.

 ![plot](./CEN511_Covid19/CEN511_Covid19/img/home.JPG)